Canadian Pacific Kansas City: Post-merger history

 As CP has been doing since 1999 until 2022, CPKC has continued to run holiday trains from mid-November through December, which now with the combined network are deployed along the company's entire tracks network.
 In both 2023 and now in 2024, two Holidays trains made up of ex-CP rolling stock run through the central and northern end of the company's network, and two more trains made up of former KCS and KCSM Office Car Special (OCS) trains run through the southern end of the company's network.

 In early 2025, CPKC was promoting bonded shipments between Canada and Mexico without the need to clear US customs, thus avoiding any tariffs imposed on foreign countries by the Trump administration.
 This service was faster than using trucks or rival railways because CPKC did not need to interchange with other US railways.
 For example, shipments of Canadian oats to Mexico have quadrupled in volume.
 Other products transported by CPKC from Canada to Mexico include liquid petroleum gas, refined fuels and plastics.
 In the other direction, CPKC is transporting Mexican fruits and vegetables, home appliances and furniture to Canada where, due to Canadian counter tariffs, can be cheaper than US imports.

+In December 2025, CPKC became one of the companies that has most strongly opposed the proposed merger between UP and Norfolk Southern, and plans to submit its comments to the STB in accordance with the hearing schedule adopted by the STB during the proceedings.

+Later that same month, CPKC, along with BNSF, CSX, and CN, decided to file a submission with the STB, stating that the initial proposal from UP and NS was considered incomplete because it omitted key information.

 Operations

 CPKC's fast-growing international corridor from Beaumont to Laredo: owned routes are marked in green, while sectors where trains run under Union Pacific trackage rights between Beaumont and Rosenberg (including the Houston area), and between Victoria and Robstown are marked in red.
 In the case of traffic through Houston, the usual routes are marked in red and detours used in case of congestion on the usual route are marked in orange.
 Between Beaumont and Houston, CPKC trains use UP's directional running, where northbound trains run on the Beaumont Sub, and southbound trains run on the Sunset Route.

 CPKC operates about 20000 mi of rail across Canada, Mexico and the United States.
 As of April 2023, CPKC has around 20,000 employees.
 CPKC has its global headquarters in Calgary, Alberta, Canada with its U.S. headquarters in Kansas City, Missouri, and its Mexico headquarters in Mexico City and Monterrey.

 Company executives said that merging CP and KCS would be "straightforward" because the railroads only touch at Kansas City, and interchange volumes were relatively low, with about four trains per day as of September 2021.
 They also cited that the two companies largely used the same back-office information technology systems.

 The railroad maintains its own police force, the Canadian Pacific Kansas City Police.

-On May 3, 2025, CP and KCS are expected to integrate their operations into one, under the reporting mark "CPRS."